Table of contents:

 Hair transplants or hairline lowering surgeries vary greatly from patient to patient, which is why it is difficult to put a general price for hair surgery.
 It depends on what your wishes are, how large the zone is, which method you choose (Shave FUE or No Shave FUE), how many grafts you will need, etc. The costs will be determined during your consultation or you can request a personalised quote to get an idea.

-More information about the price per graft can be found here.
+More information about our prices can be found here.

 We are doing our very best to keep this information up-to-date.
 In case you see anything that no longer seems accurate, or in case you have a question, please fill out the form below.